Kerrryu/GhosttyBot/README.md

 ## Overview

 The bot is built to alleviate the annoying factor on the developer and mod team by automatically handling questions about beta invites in the Discord server.
 It monitors a specific channel for messages containing the word "invite" and responds with a redirect to the information channel.
-Planning to add Ollama support to analyze the intent of the users message as sometimes there is a general question about the invite process instead of a request for an invite.
+Added Ollama support to analyze the intent of the users message as sometimes there is a general question about the invite process instead of a request for an invite.

 ## Setup